The recording tableaux in the quantum Littlewood-Richardson map, the orthogonal transpose symmetry map, and the computation of $\mathfrak{k}$-highest weight tableaux: Abstract

 \section{Abstract}

-Recently Watanabe has given an algorithm to compute a bijection, that he calls (quantum) Littlewood-Richardson (LR) map, between semi-standard Young tableaux of shape a partition with at most $2n$ parts and pairs of tableaux consisting of a symplectic tableau with shape a partition with at most $n$ parts, and a recording tableau of skew-shape given by the two previous shapes.
-The recording tableaux in that algorithm are shown to be equinumerous to Littlewood-Richardson-Sundaram tableaux whose injectivity is shown combinatorially while the surjectivity is concluded via representation theory of a quantum symmetric pair of type AII.
-Henceforth, the algorithm to compute the quantum LR map provides a new branching model for the branching multiplicities from $GL_{2n}(C)$ to $Sp_{2n}(C)$.
-Here, as morally suggested by Watanabe, one provides a combinatorial proof of the surjectivity of the quantum LR map which in turn exhibits the restriction of the LR orthogonal transpose symmetry map to LR-Sundaram tableaux.
+Recently Watanabe has given an algorithm to compute a bijection, that he calls (quantum) Littlewood-Richardson (LR) map (or quantum LR rule of type AII), between semi-standard Young tableaux of shape a partition with at most $2n$ parts and pairs of tableaux consisting of a symplectic tableau with shape a partition with at most $n$ parts, and a recording tableau of skew-shape given by the two previous shapes.
+The recording tableaux in that algorithm are shown to be equinumerous to Littlewood-Richardson-Sundaram tableaux whose injectivity is shown combinatorially while the surjectivity is concluded via representation theory of a quantum symmetric pair of type AII$_{2n-1}$.
+Henceforth, the algorithm to compute the quantum LR map provides a new branching model for the branching multiplicities from $GL_{2n}(\C)$ to $Sp_{2n}(\C)$.
+Here, as morally suggested by Watanabe, one provides a combinatorial proof for the surjectivity of the quantum LR map which in turn exhibits the restriction of the LR orthogonal transpose symmetry map to LR-Sundaram tableaux.
+The surjectivity is exhibited via the reverse Schensted insertion on the quantum recording tableaux, ruled by the slack data, followed with the inverse of the reduction map on the bumped entries that we explicitly compute for certain families of symplectic columns.
+The explicit inverse reduction map has been recently generalized by the author in arXiv:2606.24840v2 to any symplectic column.
+As an application of the explicit surjectivity and henceforth of the inverse of the quantum LR map, we compute and characterize a family of $\k$- highest weight semi-standard tableaux in the recent proof of the Naito-Sagaki conjecture using the Watanabe's branching rule based on the crystal basis theory for $\imath$quantum groups of type AII$_{2n-1}$.
+More precisely, that family of tableaux is generated either by quantum recording tableaux with one vertical strip or with $1$-$0$-slack sequences.
+For a given $\k$-highest weight symplectic tableau, they satisfy certain linear inequalities between multiplicities of columns in that symplectic tableau and multiplicities of the columns obtained by the inversion of the reduction map on the bumped numbers from the given $\k$-highest weight symplectic tableau.